Dima-Zeklam/city-explorer/README.md

 17-8-2021 2:00pm - As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.
 18-8-2021 1:30pm - Refactor: Modularize the back-end codebase.
 18-8-2021 2:00pm - Refactor: Componentize the front-end codebase.
+19-8-2021 3:00pm - Increase Performance: As a user, I want the application to work with recent results, so that I can see info without the app doing unnecessary API calls.